-While a last will and testament can designate who you might want to care for a minor or disabled child, its primary function is to make your wishes known about who should get what in the event of your death.
+While a last will and testament can designate who you might want to care for a minor or disabled child, its primary function is to make your wishes known about how your assets should be distributed in the event of death.

 Once debts are paid, your Personal Representative ensures that the remaining assets are distributed to your beneficiaries in accordance with your instructions as set forth in your Will.
-This process is overseen through a legal process
+This distribution is supervised through a legal process called Probate.

 Everyone has heard the terms will and trust, but not everyone knows the differences between them.
 Both are useful estate planning tools that serve different purposes, and both can work together in the context of an overall more comprehensive